pywbem/pywbemtools/docs/appendix.rst

    WBEM management profile
       The DMTF and SNIA define specific profiles of manageability that are published as specifications in the DMTF and within the SMI-S specification in SNIA.
-A management profile defines the managability characteristics of a specic set of services in terms of the CIM model and WBEM operations.
+A management profile defines the manageability characteristics of a specic set of services in terms of the CIM model and WBEM operations.
       These profiles are documented by name and version and are incorporated into compliant WBEM servers so that they can be discovered by WBEM clients to